heavendata/heavendata.github.io/en/settings/languages.md

 |English (GB) | -
 |English (US) | English (GB)

-Now you can provide separate content in American English but for most products the British English content might be fine.
+Now you can provide different content in American English, but the British English content might be acceptable for most products.